Sex Education in Schools

 Recent polls by various media, health, and social organizations have concluded that most families support the idea of teaching sex education in schools to some extent.
 Although there are still pockets of parents who adamantly reject the idea that schools teach their children anything about sex, there is generally little debate that some form of sex education should be taught -- even if abstinence-only.

 As you can see, sex education in schools can be controversial, with concerns that certain curricula could contribute to the delinquency of a minor.
 This can also come up in the context of a custody dispute, as it may be one reason why parents disagree on where the child should go to school.
-If you have concerns about sex education programs in your child's school, you can learn more about the law and your rights by contacting an experienced family law attorney for a free initial review of your case.
+You can learn more about the law and your rights by contacting an experienced family law attorney for a free initial review of your case.